Redocly/redocly-cli/docs/guides/lint.md

           envVariable: SECRET_AUTH
 ```

-The first match will win in the event when a URL matches multiple patterns.
+The first match takes precedence when a URL matches multiple patterns.
 Therefore, only the header from the first match will be used in the request.

 ### Preprocessors

 Use this section to change the [severity level](#severity-levels) of any rules in your extended configurations.
-Some rules may also receive [additional configurations](#additional-rule-options).
+Some rules may also support [additional configurations](#additional-rule-options).

 * **type**: `array of objects`
 * **possible values**: `error`, `warn`, `off`